kaltura/developer-platform-docs/documentation/player-portal/android/player-events-android.md

 - Remove listener from all events:
 {% highlight java %}
-  player.removeListener(@NonNull PKEvent.Listener listener); // remove all rgeisterd events
+  player.removeListener(@NonNull PKEvent.Listener listener); // remove all registered events
 {% endhighlight %}

 ## Listening to events from plugins